clockworkbits/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five traffic signs that I found on the web:
+Here are some traffic signs that I found on the web with a short description below the pictures:

 ![sign1]

+This sign (Speed limit (50km/h)) seems to be clear and should be easily clasified by the model.

 ![sign2]

+This is the Australian Stop sign for the cases when the traffic lights is not working.
+It has three black dots representing the traffic lights in it.
+It is quite similar to the standard Stop sign.

 ![sign3]

+No entry sign that is slightly skewed and a bit darker.
+It shouldn't be a problem to classify it.

 ![sign4]

+Another No entry sign.
+It is very bright.
+Shouldn't be a problem for the model.

 ![sign5]

+A very clean stop sign.
+Good contrast ratio.

 ![sign6]

+Another No entry sign.
+From the image, it seems quite old, but after resizing the pattern will be gone.
+Should be easy for the model.

 ![sign7]

-I was curious how the model will perform with a sign that was not included in the original training set, but is quite similar so I added sign 2, which is Australian Stop sign for the cases when the traffic lights is not working.
-The last sign is the speed limit covered by the leaves.
+The 50 km/h speed limit covered by the leaves.
+The fact the full sign is not visible can be an issue for the model.

+![sign8]

+The priority road sign that is 45 degrees rotated.
+The model wasn't trained on the rotated samples, so it can be difficult to recognize.

+![sign9]

+The road work sign with the gaussian blur applied on it.
+The blur can cause some problems for the model.

+![sign10]

+The yield sign that is placed a bit off the screen.
+Again the model wasn't trained on such examples, so it might be hard to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).